350 Action Reacts to New York Primary Results

-Contact: Lindsay Meiman, (347) 460-9082
+Contact: Lindsay Meiman, 350 Action, (347) 460-9082

-Over the coming months, 350 Action will continue to expand its campaign to push presidential candidates to take bold action on climate change by pledging to keep fossil fuels in the ground and support a just transition to a 100% renewable energy future.
+350 Action has not endorsed any presidential candidate and is working in primary states to urge candidates for president to take bold action on climate change by pledging to keep fossil fuels in the ground and support a just transition to a 100% renewable energy economy that works for all.